Chivier/gswarm/docs/api-reference/Data-API-Reference.md

 # Data API Reference

-The Data API provides comprehensive data pool and KV storage management operations for the gswarm system.
+The Data API provides comprehensive data pool and KV storage management operations for the gswarm system with support for multiple storage locations including DRAM, GPU memory, and disk.

 ## Overview

 The data module supports two main types of operations:

-1. **KV Storage Operations**: Direct key-value storage with persistent and volatile options
+1. **KV Storage Operations**: Direct key-value storage with multi-location support (DRAM, pinned memory, GPU, disk)
 2. **Data Pool Operations**: Managed data chunks with device placement and transfer capabilities

 **Note**: Both KV storage and data pool operations are now unified on a single server running on port 9015.

+### Storage Locations

+The enhanced data module supports the following storage locations:

+- **dram**: Regular system memory (default)
+- **pinned_dram**: Pinned memory for faster GPU transfers
+- **device:X**: GPU memory on device X (e.g., device:0, device:1)
+- **disk**: Persistent disk storage

+**Important**: Only data stored in DRAM can be read directly.
+Data in other locations must be moved to DRAM first using the move API.

 ## KV Storage Commands